msmith-codes/CommitTool/README.md

 # CommitTool
-A custom Python tool to allow for formatted commits.
+A custom cli tool to allow for formatted commits.